zoqube/Campqatar/README.md

 ## 📌 Credits

 Developed for **Winter Camp 2025**.
-Design and content provided by camp organizers.
+Design and developed by Zoqube.